 The Real Estate Trading Services Supplemental Course is available to those licensees who are currently licensed, eligible to be licensed, or who have written a full licensing exam within the last year and wish to become licensed to provide additional real estate services.
 The Course Schedule gives you an indication of the topics and lessons included.

 Students should confirm their eligibility for a supplemental course before registration.
-As well, depending on eligibility, some students may be required to write the full three hour exam.
+As well, depending on eligibility, some students may be required to satisfy the English Language Proficiency Requirement and/or write the full three hour exam.
 Please note, upon successful completion of the examination and prior to making application for licensing, all Real Estate Trading Services licensing applicants must register for either the Residential or Commercial Applied Practice Course, delivered by the British Columbia Real Estate Association.

 Tuition for the Supplemental Course is $775.